 “Of course, darling!
 Two lovely nightdresses for my favourite girls!”
 She bent down and scooped each of her daughters up, thankful that Petunia was a small seven year old and could still easily fit in her arms.

-“Have you ever, you know, lost someone?
+“Have you ever lost someone?
 I know your mum and dad are both still here, but you sound like you know how it feels.”
-Lily questioned, not bothering to wipe the tears from her lashes.
+Lily asked, her words barely a whisper.